mahavedalla/mahavedalla/docs/questions/sila/did-the-reject-slavery.md

-# Did the reject slavery?
+Question: Did the reject slavery?
 Answer in Brief: -
  Category: Sīla
 Sutta References: DN 1; DN 31; MN 27; AN 7.59; AN 4.61; AN 5.148; AN 8.49;